General News

 Read More

-Shiva Ratri is celebrated on the 14th day of the dark fortnight of the month Magha, according to the Hindu lunar calendar.
+According to the Hindu lunar calendar, Shiva Ratri is celebrated on 14 Fagun this year.
 It is believed that on this day, the stars in the northern hemisphere are at maximum optimal positions to help elevate a person's spiritual energy.
 This year, on the occasion of Shivaratri, the great night of Shiva, the Pashupati Area Development Trust (PADT) is expecting a crowd of 1.3 million people from all over the world.
-Devotees from all over Nepal and India are expected on the banks of the Bagmati River to honor Pashupati, one of the embodiments of Shiva.
+Devotees from all over Nepal and India are expected on the banks of the Bagmati River to honour Pashupati, one of the embodiments of Shiva.
 Among them, some five thousand naga babas, naked ascetics, bearded men and inveterate marijuana smokers come together to celebrate Shiva, the creator, destroyer and patron saint of all ganja lovers.

 Read More

-Holi is the festival of colors, celebrated in spring, in memory of the victory of virtues against vices.
-Holi is a eulogy to happiness, which we share with friends and neighbors.
-Laughing and partying, forgetting the pain and anxiety, forgiving and strengthening the relationship, these are the values ??shared during this day which symbolically marks the victory of Good over Evil.
+Holi is the festival of colours, celebrated in spring, in memory of the victory of virtues against vices.
+Holi is a eulogy to happiness, which we share with friends and neighbours.
+Laughing and partying, forgetting the pain and anxiety, forgiving and strengthening the relationship- these values shared during this day symbolically mark the victory of Good over Evil.

 Read More